 Equity method investments are initially recorded on the balance sheet at cost and are subsequently adjusted to reflect the Company's proportionate share of net earnings and losses, distributions received, additional contributions and certain other adjustments, as appropriate.
+The Company ceases recognizing its proportionate share of net losses when such losses reduce the investment to zero and the Company has no obligation to guarantee the joint venture's obligations and is not otherwise committed to provide further financial support to the joint venture.
 The Company separately reports investments in joint ventures when accumulated distributions have exceeded the Company's investment, as distributions in excess of investments in unconsolidated joint ventures.
 The net investment of certain joint ventures is less than zero because of financing or operating distributions that are usually greater than net income, as net income includes charges for depreciation and amortization.